CU2CL Beta Release 0.8.0b - 2017.03.21

 - CUDA Kernel features newer than 3.2

 - Precompiled CUDA libraries

 Many of these features are supportable in OpenCL but have not been necessitated by the applications of interest that CU2CL has been provisioned for.
 Pull requests to add or improve support for the one-to-one mappings that exist are always appreciated.

 We have endeavored to provide translation-time warnings for as many of these cases as possible, but the tool is undergoing active development and the CUDA specification is a moving target so there are likely cases we've missed.
 There is also a potential for the translator to produce small mistranslations in the presence of atypical usage of CUDA syntax.
 There will be bugs, and we'd love to hear about them so that we can improve the tool.
 Contact us!

-Currently only tested and officially supported on 64-bit variants of Ubuntu Linux (14.04 and later) and Centos 6.5.
-(But likely to work on other 64-bit Debian and RHEL variants.)
+Currently only tested and officially supported on 64-bit variants of Debian 8.7 "Jessie" and later and Centos 6.5.
+(But likely to work on other 64-bit Debian or Fedora-based distributions.)